 The Athena SWAN Charter (Scientific Women’s Academic Network) was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
 Each Institute in the Faculty of Health and Life Sciences has committed to advancing women's careers in STEMM employment by setting up an Athena Swan Working Group.

 The Institute of Infection and Global Health is, as of October 2016, an Athena SWAN Silver award holder.
 We are fully committed to advancing the career progression and representation of our female academics and promoting equality and diversity in all areas and have developed a number of innovative initiatives that foster a supportive and flexible working environment for everyone.

-Tom is the Institute Director and was responsible for setting up the self assessment team and has had a major role in driving the initiative across the University’s Faculty of Health and Life Sciences.
+Nigel is Head of the Institute and has a major role in driving the initiative across the Institute and Faculty

 Gina is a Senior Lecturer and our Deputy AS Lead.
 She took a leading role in the analysis and monitoring of our AS questionnaire data as part of our submission.